idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book.md

 At the scale of 100's of employees there will be low performers unable to do their job.
 The exact value varies depending on how aggressive companies hire and deal with low performers, but I'd guess 1%-5%.

 For a while, Amazon was getting terrible press, so they got rid of firing ratios.
 You know what happened?
-Way less then 1% of people were fired, meaning the manager's good judgement wasn't working well enough.
+Way less then 1% of people were fired, meaning the manager's good judgment wasn't working well enough.

 As a result Amazon re-instated it's firing ratios.